makersacademy/bowling-challenge/README.md

 I learnt that the attributes I intitially set as instance variables within the initiation of the class object could just as easily be instance variables within the '#score' function itself.
 The initial tracking of the frame by instance/attribute, turned into a simple defined for loop that tracked the frame and would only iterate, say, when there was a strike, or when there was no strike (see scorecardIndex += 2, as to account for an entire frame).

 I like this solution and I'm pleased I could regurgitate and refactor it for JavaScript.
 The only issue with it currently is viewing a current score.
 The score is only viewable after the set 10 frames are over with.

-If you read all this congratulations to you.
-I've got to stop drinking wine and watching Frasier.
-I sound like a right highfalutin ponce :^)